-The CPS final salary pension scheme is available to employees who choose to join before 1st April 2017.
-After this date, the Civil Service Pension career average scheme called ALPHA will be available.
+The final salary Combined Pension Scheme is available to employees who choose to join.
 Employees who choose to join the scheme will be required to contribute a percentage of their salary each month.
-If you would like further information regarding pensions please contact the HR Department.
+The final salary scheme is due to close following the passing of legislation.
+However, the date of closure is yet to be determined.
+After the closure of the CPS, the Civil Service Pension career average scheme, called alpha, will be available.
+If you would like further information regarding pensions, please contact the HR Department.

 Employees are normally entitled to bonus payments depending on UKAEA performance in any given financial year.
 Milestones are set up in a way so that employees' performance has influence on UKAEA performance in a given area.
 Bonus payments are paid on an annual basis as a percentage of salary (maximum 7%).